nsidc/earthaccess/docs/contributing/development.md

     ```bash
     pipx run nox [NOX_ARGS]
     ```
-    or intall `nox` into an isolated environment and run it with
+    or install `nox` into an isolated environment and run it with
     ```bash
     pipx install nox
     nox [NOX_ARGS]